What Is Executive Coaching? Guide to Leadership Growth

 Executive Coaching vs Mentoring

-Mentoring involves an experienced leader sharing wisdom based on their journey.
-It's advice-driven and relationship-based.
+The executive coaching and mentoring comparison is where most leaders get confused first.
+Mentoring is advice-driven and relationship-based.
 Your mentor says, "Here's how I handled that situation when I was VP of Sales."
+It's wisdom transfer from someone who's walked the path before you.

 Leadership Coaching vs Executive Coaching